 The other thing that I have noticed about the flowering Milkwood trees, is that they attract large numbers of Barn Swallows.
 Every so often, a particular tree is surrounded by dozens (if not a hundreds) of swallows, as well as martins and swifts which sweep above and around the shiny, evergreen foliage.

 It doesn’t take much to deduce that these aerial insectivores are capturing the insects that are being lured to the tree’s tiny flowers.
 But what kind of insects are drawn to such a strong, overpowering perfume?
 To find out, I whisked a small net through the foliage of a flowering Milkwood tree.
 The net was immediately abuzz with tiny flies – about a third of the size of the common House Fly.
 Close inspection (did you know that reversing your binoculars turns them into magnifying glasses?) revealed these flies to have extremely hairy middle legs.
 Pollen from the anthers of the waxy little flowers will stick to these hairs and be transported to the ovaries.
-I can find no published information on the pollinators of Sideroxylon inerme, but these flies almost certainly belong to the genus Trichopoda – the so-called ‘Feather-legged Flies’.
-Perhaps they are even an undescribed species?
+I can find no published information on the pollinators of Sideroxylon inerme, but these flies are almost certainly Coelopa ursina – the so-called Kelp Fly (not Trichopoda, as originally thought, and erroneously captioned below).

 Why are some trees surrounded by feeding swallows and others not?
 My theory is that the rapidly moving birds create enough air turbulence to disturb the flies and send them into the air where they can be scooped up.
 A gentle shake of a flowering stem bears this out, as clouds of little flies take to the air.
 One swallow darting around a Milkwood tree full of flies might struggle to find sufficient food, but a flock of swallows that keeps sending swarms of flies into the air provides enough prey for all the participants.